Tocard/documentation/docs/help/project-faq.md

 ### Does Streamr scale?
 Yes.
 We've worked very hard to prove that the Network does indeed scale.
 You can read more about that in our technical [Network whitepaper](https://streamr.network/network-whitepaper) and our higher level blog post about the [performance and scalability of the Network](https://blog.streamr.network/streamr-network-performance-and-scalability-whitepaper/)

-### How fast and scalable is the Network?
-On some of the largest streams, messages reach all interested subscribers within a third of a second.

 ### What has the project delivered so far?
 Streamr began in 2017, in that time the project has delivered:
 - The decentralized real time data network